AV7coder/MerryChristmas/README.md

 # MerryChristmas
-A christmas wishing project using tailwind css it shows random christmas images with a title
+A christmas wishing project using tailwind css it shows random christmas images on refresh with a title Has tailwind css